dilizarov/Zegla/README.md

 in Gemfile, change `gem 'sqlite3'` to `gem 'pg'`.

 Furthermore, you'll need to update the [database.yml](config/database.yml) file.
-Empty the fily and copy the following:
+Empty the file and copy the following:

     development:
       adapter: postgresql